Islesford, Maine: Education

-Notable residents
+Notable people

 Following his retirement from his professorship of art at Dartmouth College, illustrator and artist Ashley Bryan retired to Islesford.
 The Ashley Bryan Center is located there.

-Folklorist Mary Winslow Smyth summered in Islesford, and used the town as her base for the fieldwork which produced Minstrelsy of Maine: Folk-songs and Ballads of the Woods and the Coast and British Ballads from Maine.
+Folklorist Mary Winslow Smyth summered in Islesford, and used the town as her base for the fieldwork, which produced Minstrelsy of Maine: Folk-songs and Ballads of the Woods and the Coast and British Ballads from Maine.